 And everybody helped!

 This four by two metre mosaic was designed and made with pupil and staff input.
 The newt is the school emblem and red is definitely their school colour.
 Children from Nursery through to Year 2 came to work in the pop-up workshop and were very proud of the finished mosaic.

 Contemporary Handmade Mosaics for the Home & Garden

 Contemporary mosaic artwork for the home and garden

 Bespoke, high quality, well-designed workshops, resources and learning programmes.

 Studio-based one-day introductory mosaic workshop

-To book a place please use the contact form.
+To book a place please enquire using the contact form.
 The day runs from 10.00am to 4.00pm and you don't need any previous experience.
-The day will introduce which base to use, how to cut glass and ceramic tiles, using adhesives and grouting to complete either a coaster, trivet or a heart decoration.
+The workshop will introduce which base to use, how to cut glass and ceramic tiles, using adhesives and grouting to complete either a coaster, trivet or a heart decoration.
 It all takes place in my studio in the heart of historic Shrewsbury in Shropshire and with only small groups you will receive all the guidance you need!
-And did I mention cake?

 This is a photo of some of my talented workshop mosaic makers.
 It has also been truly great to have received a Gold Certificate from Craft Courses, for achieving excellent reviews.
 Thank you to all the lovely folk who take time to submit reviews!